 Watch for Egrets!

-Yellow-crowned Night Herons have returned to the neighborhood.
-The Tanglewood Neighborhood
+Yellow-crowned Night Herons will return to the neighborhood soon!!!

 noisy, messy egret friends who could arrive soon.

 Night herons tend to build one nest in a tree.
 Egrets often build hundreds of nests in multiple trees.
 It’s a

 • Check your trees TWICE a day—morning and early evening.